guidojw/arora-privacy-policy/docs/Privacy_Policy.md

 way to do so.

-The staff of the servers the bot is in have control over if logs are sent, in what channel they are sent and who has permission to see thes channels.
+The staff of the servers the bot is in have control over if logs are sent, in what channel they are sent and who has permission to see these channels.

 ## Requesting Data Deletion